HenryBald/Madlib/README.md

 * Additionally, we faced challenges communicating the correct prompts to the user for input at the right time.
 This is because in some spots it did not make sense to ask a user input leading it to be tricky to find the correct spot in a story that would make sense if it was changed.

 * Another issue that was faced was placing the user input into and array and calling it when needed.
-This was really hard to do but using the help in the java documentation in codeHS we learned that there is a .get() method which helped us grab the arrays and the specific one needed.
+This was really hard to do but using the help in the java documentation in codeHS we learned that there is a .get() method which helped us grab the arrays and the specific one needed.😊🚀✨